Senior Lab Members

 Post-Bacc RA

-I recently received my Ed.M. in Human Development and Education from Harvard GSE in May 2024.
-I’m interested in understanding how individuals develop their cognition of self, emotion, and social relationships within the contexts of daily interactions involving their close others, especially caregivers.
-Outside of the lab, I enjoy reading, cooking, and watching all kinds of movies & TV shows!
+Haowei received her Ed.M. in Human Development and Education from Harvard GSE in May 2024.
+She is interested in understanding how individuals become socialized and learn from their close others, especially caregivers.
+Outside of the lab, Haowei enjoys reading, cooking, crocheting, and watching all kinds of movies & TV shows!

 Liliana Sanchez (she/her)